StarRocks/starrocks/docs/reference/System_variable.md

   Used to control whether Colocate Join is enabled.
 The default value is `false`, meaning the feature is enabled.
 When this feature is disabled, query planning will not attempt to execute Colocate Join.

+* streaming_preaggregation_mode

+  Used to specify the preaggregation mode for the first phase of GROUP BY.
+If the preaggregation effect in the first phase is not satisfactory, you can use the streaming mode, which performs simple data serialization before streaming data to the destination。Valid values:
+  * `auto`：The system first tries local preaggregation.
+If the effect is not satisfactory, it switches to the streaming mode.
+This is the default value.
+  * `force_preaggregation`: The system directly performs local preaggregation.
+  * `force_streaming`: The system directly performs streaming.

 * disable_streaming_preaggregations

   Used to enable the streaming pre-aggregations.
 The default value is `false`, meaning  it is enabled.